-- ✓ Termination fitting must direct water away from its opening. - ✓ Flash or weather-seal termination fittings. - ✓ Termination fittings must have insect screens over the openings. - ✓ The termination-fitting collar must be the same diameter as the exhaust or intake fitting on the fan.
+- Termination fitting must direct water away from its opening. - ✓ Flash or weather-seal termination fittings. - ✓ Termination fittings must have insect screens over the openings.
+Insect screen openings must be between 1/4" and 1/2" in size. - ✓ The termination-fitting collar must be the same diameter as the exhaust or intake fitting on the fan.